-Choosing a dentist is one of the most important decisions you can make.
-Not only do you want to make sure that you like the dentist, and that he/she is knowledgeable in the most modern technology and treatments.
+Choosing a dentist in Charlotte, NC is one of the most important decisions you can make.
+Not only do you want to make sure that you like the dentist, but you also have to check whether he or she is knowledgeable or not when it comes to modern technology and treatments.

-Location and Hours:
+Location and Hours

 Let’s face it, if you can’t conveniently get to the dentist office, you’ll never make an appointment.
 So, make sure the dentist’s office is near your work or home, and that the office hours are conducive to your schedule.
-(To see the locations and hours of my offices click here: )

 Most dentists can do a decent tooth cleaning.
 But if you have special oral health concerns, you need to make sure that your dentist can take care of those issues.

-What Payment is Accepted:
+What Payment is Accepted

-In the U.S., we have a confusing array of dental payment options.
-Many people have dental insurance, but what is, and isn’t, covered can be frustrating to patients and dentists alike.
 So, be sure to call the dental office BEFORE your appointment to find out what your specific insurance covers.
 It can vary widely, and patient confusion over this is understandable – but completely preventable.
-Also, if you don’t have health insurance, call the office and ask for non-insurance pricing.
-Often, dental offices will offer a price-break if they don’t have to deal with the insurance bureaucracy.

-Nobody wants to have a dental emergency, but when choosing your dentist, make sure to lean what his/her emergency contact is.
+Nobody wants to have a dental emergency, but when choosing your dentist, make sure to learn what his/her emergency contact is.
 Most of the time, dentists will have some way to deal with emergency situations for their patients.

-Evaluate Your Choice:
+Evaluate Your Choice

 After you’ve done all of the above, and have had your appointment, make an evaluation.
 It might help to ask yourself questions like: Were you comfortable with the dentist and his/her staff?
 Was the office clean and orderly?